JuliaGPU/juliagpu.org/other.md

 ArrayFire is a general-purpose software library that targets CPUs, GPUs, and other accelerator hardware.
 The [ArrayFire.jl](https://github.com/JuliaGPU/ArrayFire.jl) package provides a Julia interface to this library, and makes it possible to program accelerators using an array abstraction built on the ArrayFire library.

+## SX-Aurora

+The [NEC SX-Aurora](https://github.com/sx-aurora-dev/VectorEngine.jl) Tsubasa is a PCIe card which works as a Vector Computer.
+At the moment a custom Julia build using a LLVM fork is required.
+Support is expected to improve due NECs involement.